Level3-REST/site/doc/patterns/tree.md

 `Profile: <http://level3.rest/patterns/tree#node-resource>`

 A Node resource has no required profile.
-If the node's profile supports the `DELETE` operation, a client can remove the node from the tree by `DELETE`ing the node.
-This will delete all `child` nodes and their children as well.
+If the node's profile supports the `DELETE` operation, a client can remove the node from the tree by deleting the node.
+This operation deletes all `child` nodes and their children as well.

 ### top